One of American Electric Power's best-known symbols of environmental stewardship is the company's

 Poston Plant Lands

-The Poston Plant Lands is a 2, 300 acre public hunting area which lies in the Northwestern portion of Athens County near Athens, Ohio.
+The Poston Plant Lands is a 1,900 acre public hunting area which lies in the Northwestern portion of Athens County near Athens, Ohio.
 The area is situated in the hilly unglaciated Allegheny Plateau and consists primarily of rounded ridges, steep slopes and narrow ravines.
 This area has no lakes or ponds for fishing.
-No Camping Recreational-User’s permit required.
+No overnight camping in this area.
+A recreational user permit required.

-The Gavin Wildlife Area is a 6,885 acre public hunting and fishing area located in Gallia and Meigs counties near Rutland, Ohio.
+The Southern Ohio Recreation Area is a 5,285 acre public hunting and fishing area located in Gallia and Meigs counties near Rutland, Ohio.
 The area is mostly set up for hunting although they are some small ponds and streams.
-No Camping-Recreational-User's permit required.
+No overnight camping in this area.
+A recreational user permit required.

 The Fairbanks Fish and Wildlife area is an 8,026 acre public hunting and fishing area located West of Fairbanks, Indiana in Sullivan county.
 The area consists of small woodlots surrounded by large crop fields for hunting.
 Although the area has a few ponds, there is 7 miles of fishing on the Wabash River.
 The area is a partnership with AEP and Indiana Fish and Wildlife.
 A permit is not required for this area but recreational users must sign in daily at the main check station.
 No Camping.